nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

 and there must be one and only one option chosen as the correct answer by specifying `true` as the value of the `correct` key.

+Note that a default data file is packaged together with the jar file such that the application can still run without downloading the data file.
+If users want to edit the data they are instructed to on how to download and set up the external custom file which will be loaded with a higher priority than the one packaged.

 <div style="page-break-after: always;"></div>

 #### 2.4.2.
 Implementation of TopicsStorage